Mr. Bharath: Plot

-Mrs. Gopinath inaugrates the statue of Bharath's mother.
-Upon seeing the statue in shock Gopinath realises Bharath is his son.
+Mrs. Gopinath inaugurates the statue of Bharath's mother.
+Upon seeing the statue in shock, Gopinath realises Bharath is his son.
 With a change of heart Gopinath tries to save Bharath from getting shot from Michael only to be gotten shot in his shoulder.
 Gopinath publicly declares and apologises that Bharath is his son.
 Both father son duo thrashes Michael and reunites.
 Kumaresa Gounder handovers Michael to police.
-With a happy note, Gopinath asks Bharath to make him a grandfather within August 31 next year to sever his pride of status, money minded attitude in a loving way..
+With a happy note, Gopinath asks Bharath to make him a grandfather within 31 August next year to sever his pride of status, money minded attitude in a loving way..